-8. Harvest, delivery and freight $\checkmark$ What is the delivery date or window for delivery (how will this be decided and communicated)?
-Are any additives required to be added to the harvested grapes?
-How will the grapes be picked: machine / hand (who will pay for the cost of hand picking if requested by the grape purchaser)? ✓ How and where will the grapes be delivered (include access to bins)?
-Who pays for the harvest and delivery costs?
-Is there a financial penalty if the truck or carrier is made to wait beyond the agreed delivery time (what is an acceptable waiting time)?
+8. Harvest, delivery and freight What is the delivery date or window for delivery (how will this be decided and communicated)? ✓ Are any additives required to be added to the harvested grapes? ✓ How will the grapes be picked: machine / hand (who will pay for the cost of hand picking if requested by the grape purchaser)? ✓ How and where will the grapes be delivered (include access to bins)?
+O Who pays for the harvest and delivery costs? o Is there a financial penalty if the truck or carrier is made to wait beyond the agreed delivery time (what is an acceptable waiting time)?
 If so, who is responsible for payment?
 What information needs to be provided prior to, and at the time of, delivery (spray diaries, agrochemical declarations)? ✓ Who will purchase insurance and for what aspects? ✓ Is there a force majeure clause in place to protect either party equally?
 9. Title in wine grapes ✓ When does the title of the wine grapes pass from the grape grower to the grape purchaser (at the weighbridge receival point)?
 Is this clearly stated? ✓ Does the Wine Grape Sale Agreement include a 'Retention of Title' clause?
-10. Terms of payment, GST ✓ When will the grower be paid?
-Will the terms outlined in the Wine Grapes Industry Act 1991, be adhered to (minimum requirement in SA) as a minimum? and levies ✓ Does the contract include a detailed payment schedule that specifies key dates? ✓ Will interest be accrued and paid if payment is not received when due? ✓ Will interest be accrued and paid if payment is not received when due? ✓ What are the taxes and levies involved? ✓ With the set of the formula of the set of the set 11.
-Duration of contract Will the contract be for one sale, one year, or multiple years?
-Are specific commencement and evolve defined?
-Are specific commencement and expiry dates defined?
+10. Terms of payment, GST and levies ✓ When will the grower be paid?
+Will the terms outlined in the Wine Grapes Industry Act 1991, be adhered to (minimum requirement in SA) as a minimum? ✓ Does the contract include a detailed payment schedule that specifies key dates? ✓ Will interest be accrued and paid if payment is not received when due? ✓ What are the taxes and levies involved?
+11. Duration of ✓ Will the contract be for one sale, one year, or multiple years? contract ✓ Are specific commencement and expiry dates defined?
 12. Reasonable time Has reasonable time been allowed to read and understand the document and obtain independent advice before entering into the Agreement?
-13. Signatures Did everyone sign in a representative capacity (name and title)? ✓ Did everyone date the contract?
-14. Sale of a vineyard ✓ Are there any restrictions imposed by the grape purchaser on the rights to transfer possession or ownership of the vineyard? $\checkmark$ What are the obligations in the event of a sale or disposal of possession of the vineyard?
+13. Signatures ✓ Did everyone sign in a representative capacity (name and title)? ✓ Did everyone date the contract?
+14. Sale of a vineyard Are there any restrictions imposed by the grape purchaser on the rights to transfer possession or ownership of the vineyard? ✓ What are the obligations in the event of a sale or disposal of possession of the vineyard?
 15. Termination of ✓ Is the contract set up to expire after a set period of time?
-What is the expiry date? contract Is the contract set up for automatic renewal (if so, what are the options for either party to terminate the contract)?
+What is the expiry date? contract ✓ Is the contract set up for automatic renewal (if so, what are the options for either party to terminate the contract)?
 Can the contract be terminated early for breach of contract, if the issue is not remedied after notice? ✓ Can the contract be terminated early for convenience (what notification period is required)?
-16. Liability limitations Has consequential loss been excluded?
+16. Liability limitations ✓ Has consequential loss been excluded?

-17. Indemnifications Is there an agreement to/not to compensate the other party for loss or damage, or to pay/not pay a claim brought against the other by a third party?
+17. Indemnifications ✓ Is there an agreement to/not to compensate the other party for loss or damage, or to pay/not pay a claim brought against the other by a third party?
 18. Governing law ✓ Do the laws of South Australia and the Commonwealth of Australia govern the agreement?
 Which courts will have jurisdiction?
-19. Dispute resolution clause Has a process been identified for resolving a dispute?
-Does it comply with the Code of Conduct?
-What steps are identified?
-20. Is the grape purchaser a signatory to the Australian Code of Conduct? details with the while grape sale agreement.
+19. Dispute resolution clause ✓ Has a process been identified for resolving a dispute? ✓ Does it comply with the Code of Conduct? ✓ What steps are identified?
+20. Is the grape purchaser a signatory to the Australian Code of Conduct? ✓ If so, familiarise yourself with the requirements under 'the Code'. ✓ Ask Signatories to 'the Code' to include a copy of 'the Code' and Secretariat contact details with the wine grape sale agreement.

-\\ DO NOT SIGN AN AGREEMENT IF YOU ARE UNSURE OF YOUR OBLIGATIONS \\
+DO NOT SIGN AN AGREEMENT IF YOU ARE UNSURE OF YOUR OBLIGATIONS